symbol/symbol-docs/source/guides/account/getting-account-information.rst

 Let’s get into some code
 ************************

-By calling ``accountHttp.getAccountInfo`` you can get account information by passing the address and network as a parameter.
+Call ``accountHttp.getAccountInfo``, passing the address and network as a parameter.

 .. example-code::